SussexUCU/USS/data/break_even_discount_rates/README.md

-The calculation method is roughly as follows and agrees with the Excel IRR function.
+The calculation method is roughly as follows.

 ## Method for calculating 2017 and 2020